SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 12. Scroll untill **Default Styling Template** is **Visible**

-👉We can choose different styling templates for our charts and tables based on dashboard needs.
+🚩We can choose different styling templates for our charts and tables based on dashboard needs.
 In this instance, we want our tables to appear in report-styling.

 13. Expand **Default Styling Template**